-A question that many new horse owners often ask is, ‘What nutrients does my horse need?’
 This is a particularly good question because most horses eat a rather standard diet which can include oats, hay alfalfa or a specific veterinarian approved equine feed.
-Still, any good feeding programme should meet the individual nutrient needs for the animal while maintaining a healthy digestive system.
-You, of course, want the feed that you provide your horse to be the highest quality possible as well.
+Here at Kelcie’s, we advise that any good feeding programme should meet the individual nutrient needs of the animal, whilst maintaining a healthy digestive system.
+And, it goes without saying that you’ll want it to be of the highest quality possible as well.

-So, with that being said, what are the most important nutrients for your horse’s wellbeing?
-What nutrients does a horse need?
+So, what are the most important nutrients for your horse’s wellbeing?
+What nutrients does my horse need?
 With respect to weight management, a balanced diet for your horse should meet its digestible energy requirements, while ensuring that he is getting enough of the proper nutrients as recommended by your equine specialist.
 This includes water, protein, vitamins, and minerals.
-The specific amounts of each of these nutrients largely depends on your horse’s weight and activity level or physiologic status.
+The specific amounts of each of these nutrients largely depends on your horse’s weight and activity level, or physiologic status.

-Water – the most important nutrient, by far, is water.
-Your horse should have access to fresh, clean water at all times.
+Water – the most important nutrient, by far is water.
+Here at Kelcie’s, we suggest that your horse should have access to fresh, clean water at all times.
 Without water, colic, dehydration, and even death could result.
-In general, a 500 kg horse will drink approximately 30-45 liters per day.
+In general, a 500 kg horse will drink approximately 30-45 litres per day.
 This is dependent on their activity level, type of feed and psychological state.

 Protein – another important part of your horse’s diet is protein.
 Protein provides the building blocks for tissues, muscle, hormones, and enzymes.
-Most horse owners provide their horses with 500 grams of protein of protein a day.
-Horse owners should consider the total grams of protein intake per day, not the percentage.
-Also, they should ensure that they are focusing on providing quality protein, as this is much more important than quality.
+Most horse owners provide their horses with 500 grams of good quality protein a day.
+As a horse owner, you should consider the total grams of protein intake per day, not the percentage and focus on providing a good quality protein, rather than just quantity.

-Fats And Carbohydrates – another essential factor of a healthy diet for your horse is that they get enough fats and carbohydrates.
-These provide more than just a source of energy for your horse, certain carbohydrates and fats are extremely important for digestive tract health.
+Fats And Carbohydrates – a healthy diet for your horse should consist of fats and carbohydrates.
+These provide more than just a source of energy for your horse.
+Certain carbohydrates and fats are extremely important for digestive tract health.

-Vitamins – vitamins are classified as water-soluble or fat-soluble, with fat-soluble vitamins being vitamins A, D, E, and K, and water-soluble vitamins including the B complex (niacin, thiamin, etc.) and vitamin C. horses require a specific blend of both water and fat-soluble vitamins to stay active and healthy.
+Vitamins – vitamins are classified as water-soluble or fat-soluble, with fat-soluble vitamins being vitamins A, D, E, and K, and water-soluble vitamins including the B complex (niacin, thiamin, etc.) and vitamin C. Here at Kelcie’s we know that horses require a specific blend of both water and fat-soluble vitamins to stay active and healthy.

 If you enjoyed this article, please feel free to share it on your favourite social media sites.